sora-xor/sora2-parachain/MILESTONES.md

 - **Channel open (one-sided)**: From SORA Kusama (para 2011), submit a single XCM to the Relay to request HRMP open to Asset Hub (para 1000).
 System parachains auto-accept; a single message is sufficient according to the Polkadot docs for para-to-system channels.
   - Parameters: `max_capacity`, `max_message_size` sized per traffic expectations.
   - Submission: Use `pallet_xcm::send` from Root origin to the Relay with `HrmpInitiateOpenChannel` (and, if needed by policy, `HrmpAcceptOpenChannel`).
+  - Fees on Relay (KSM): Estimate the fee for `hrmp.initOpenChannel` and set `BuyExecution.fees` in the XCM to at least 2x the estimate.
+Use `scripts/hrmp/open_to_asset_hub.ts --estimate --relay-estimate-address <KSM-address>` to print the exact fee in plancks and KSM for current network conditions.
 - **Verification**: Confirm inbound/outbound channel status on both sides; ensure `XcmpQueue` shows traffic and message delivery.

 **Phase 6: Sovereign Account Move**